-Before selecting your construction PPE footwear, have a look below, then refer to our product pages on the site to make your selections or call us on 011 467 7570 to have these items delivered to you at your home or premises.
+Before selecting your construction PPE footwear, have a look below, refer to our product pages on the site to make your selections or call us on 011 467 7570 to place your order.

-Plaster/Drywall Contractors.
 These specialists often wear construction PPE boots with wedge outsoles for traction.
-You may extend the life of these boots with toe armor or boot bumpers.
+You may extend the life of these boots with toe armour or boot bumpers.
 Choose oil-tanned leathers for resistance to lime and calcium.

-Farmers/Ranchers.
 These individuals should seek pull-on or lace-up boots for ankle protection and support.
 Look for oil-tanned, waterproof leathers for exposure to wetness and fertilizers.
-Farmers and ranchers working in rough and tumble environments should select construction PPE boots with a more aggressive tread for traction.
+Farmers and ranchers working in rough and tumble environments should select Construction Personal Protective Equipment boots with a more aggressive tread for traction.

 Choose boots with lighter weight leather for flexibility and comfort while driving, and harder soles that wear better on metal steps and asphalt.
 Cushioned outsoles/footbeds reduce shock absorption.

 Oil-tanned, waterproof leathers stand up to exposure to fertilizers.
 Landscapers should choose boots with strong heel counters to reduce walkover in wet, uneven terrain.
 Look for flat tread, wedge outsoles that won’t tear up new installations.

 Like construction workers, HVAC technicians perform at multiple sites and in varying conditions throughout the day.
 Look for construction PPE boots that are waterproof for outdoor conditions with cushioned outsoles/footbeds for comfort on concrete.
 Also, choose boots with flat outsoles that don’t track dirt when going into and out of homes.